Loisa-Kitakaya/custom-linux-commands/README.md

 This project uses shell scripts that enable the user to run custom commands in the terminal.

 Generally the commands do the following:
--Display System information
+--Display System information
--Display Distribution information
+--Display Distribution information
--Display Hardware information
+--Display Hardware information
--Install the custom commands
+--Install the custom commands

 The shell (non-user defined) commands used in this project:
--lsb_release -a
+--lsb_release -a
--hostnamectl
+--hostnamectl
--cat /etc/\*-release
+--cat /etc/\*-release
--lscpu
+--lscpu
--hwinfo --short
+--hwinfo --short
--df -H
+--df -H
--pydf
+--pydf
--free -m
+--free -m
--dmidecode -t system
+--dmidecode -t system

 The custom (user defined) commands used in this project:
--mydistro
+--mydistro
--myhardware
+--myhardware
--make_x_file
+--make_x_file

 ## Installation